 With over 420 million speakers worldwide, Arabic is the fifth most spoken language in the world.
 There are 25 countries that claim Arabic as an official language, though the variety of Arabic that is spoken can vary greatly from country to country and there are at least 35 dialects of the language.
 It is no surprise, then, that many languages from around the world have adopted words with Arabic origins.

 Arabic’s influence on other languages

 It is believed that the word ‘Arab’ means ‘nomad’ and that the Arabic language originated from nomadic tribes in the desert regions of the Arabian Peninsula.
-The language is thousands of years old and its influence can be seen around the world today.
+The language is thousands of years old, and its influence can be seen around the world today.

 Let’s take a closer look at some of the English words that have their roots in Arabic.